-A PESTLE analysis report is a useful document to have available when starting a business planning process.
-It provides the senior management team with contextual information about the direction in which the business is going, brand positioning, growth targets, and any areas or risks concerning a decline in productivity.
-It can also help determine the validity of existing products and services and define new product development.
+A PESTLE analysis provides contextual information about the business direction, its brand positioning, growth targets, and risks (such as another pandemic) to productivity.
+It can help determine the validity of existing products and services and define new product development.

-As with business planning, a PESTLE analysis provides the essential element of ‘climate’ in the situation analysis phase of the marketing planning process.
+A PESTLE analysis provides the ‘climate’ element in the situation analysis phase of the marketing planning process.
 It can help prioritise business activities to accomplish specific marketing objectives within a set timeframe.

-By offering insights on what’s happening externally to an organisation, a PESTLE analysis can help you decide whether to enter or leave a route to market, determine whether your product or service still fulfils a need in the marketplace, or when to launch a new product.
+By monitoring external activity, a PESTLE analysis can help inform whether to enter or leave a route to market, determine if a product or service still fulfils a need in the marketplace, or when to launch a new product.

-A PESTLE analysis can be a powerful activity for understanding the context for change, and the potential areas of focus to make change successful.
-In this situation, PESTLE is most effective when used in association with a SWOT analysis to provide information about potential opportunities and threats around labour changes; for example, skills shortages and current workforce capabilities.
+A PESTLE analysis helps understand the context for change, and is most effective when used in association with a SWOT analysis to understand opportunities and threats around labour changes, such as skills shortages or current workforce capabilities.

 People strategies, reports and projects

-A PESTLE analysis can also be used as a framework for looking outside the organisation to hypothesise what may or may not happen in future.
-It can ensure that basic factors are not overlooked or ignored when aligning people strategies to the broader organisation strategy.
-It can also help in deciding what additional evidence-based research should be explored.
+A PESTLE analysis can be used as a framework to look outside the organisation to hypothesise what may happen in future and what should be further explored.
+It can ensure that some basic factors are not overlooked or ignored when aligning people strategies to the broader organisation strategy.

 Advantages and disadvantages of a PESTLE analysis